 Just as the internet continues to surprise us every day, so do online scammers and fraudsters.
-It’s good to stay in the know with the cyber dark arts so you can quickly spot them.
+And with COVID-19 related scams on the rise, it’s good to stay in the know with the cyber dark arts so you can quickly spot them.
 Everyone knows that scam about the foreign prince who says he “needs your help to transfer money in exchange for a large inheritance” or the scam about the lottery prize you’ve won where you need to provide your bank details to collect the prize, but there are lots of sneaky ways cyber criminals can catch you out.

 To help you stay vigilant, the ACCC reports on the latest scams on its website: scamwatch.gov.au